 *Phase I and Phase II awards are posted at sbir.defensebusiness.org/ generally six months after selection.

-The DoD issues three SBIR and two STTR solicitations per year describing R&D needs and inviting R&D proposals from small businesses.
+The DoD issues three SBIR and three STTR Broad Agency Announcements (BAA) per year describing R&D needs and inviting R&D proposals from small businesses.
 Click here to see the schedule.

 Small Business Technology Transfer (STTR)

 Congress established the Small Business Technology Transfer (STTR) program in 1992.
 Similar in structure to SBIR, STTR provides up to $850,000 in early-stage R&D funding directly to small companies working cooperatively with researchers at universities and other research institutions.

 The DoD STTR program is also a three-phased program.
 Funded at over $100 million annually, STTR is made up of six participating components: Army, Navy, Air Force, Missile Defense Agency, Defense Advanced Research Projects Agency and the Office of Secretary of Defense.